StratifyLabs/StratifyBlog/content/tutorials/2013-12-05-Flow-Control.md

 ## For Loop

-While if/else and switch/case allow conditional execution of codes, loops allows the same code to be executed many times.
-C has two types of loops: for loops and while loops.
-The for loop includes an initial statement, a test statement, and an increment statement.
-The following is an example of using a for loop in a program.
+While `if`/`else` and `switch`/`case` allow conditional execution of codes, loops allows the same code to be executed many times.
+C has two types of loops: `for` loops and `while` loops.
+The `for` loop includes an initial statement, a test statement, and an increment statement.
+The following is an example of using a `for` loop in a program.

 ```c++
 #include <stdio.h&amp;gt.h